 The Westinghouse iPro4200, on the other hand, has a tiny 2.6-gallon fuel tank, which minimizes the generator’s total size, shortens its runtime, and necessitates more regular fueling.
 Though fuel economy also plays a role in runtime, a bigger fuel tank will often result in a more significant generator and longer duration.

-These are the most essential points that you must keep in your mind when you are going to purchase your 4000-watt generator.
+These are the most essential points that you must keep in mind when you are going to purchase your 4000-watt generator.
 We hope this buyer guide helps you find the best 4000-watt generator.

 How Much Gas Does A 4000-Watt Generator Use?

 We can provide an approximate estimate of how much gas a 4000-watt generator needs.
 To power a 4000-watt generator, you will typically require 14 gallons of gasoline.
-This fuel may last up to an entire day or 24h, making it quite valuable for an accident.
+This fuel may last up to an entire day or 24 hours, making it quite valuable for an accident.

 The type of generator, the sort of fuel required by that generator, and the amount of load we place on a generator when it is in operation are just a few of the variables that influence a generator’s fuel consumption.